-4.2 Neighbourhood Area
+4.2 Community A

-The Neighbourhood Area allows for a mix of residential uses of varying densities and forms, neighbourhood parks, and local streets.
-The Neighbourhood Area should provide a distinct identity for its residents, created through public parks, streetscape design, landmarks, and sightlines.
-Low, medium, and high-density residential uses should be cohesively integrated throughout the plan area, encouraging a walkable and active neighbourhood.
+Community A allows for a mix of residential uses of varying densities and forms, neighbourhood parks, and local streets.
+Community A will contain a distinct identity, created through public parks, streetscape design, landmarks, and sightlines.
+Low, medium, and high-density residential uses should be cohesively integrated throughout the area, encouraging a walkable and active community.

-Within the Neighbourhood Area, the majority of the medium and high-density development is anticipated within the Neighbourhood Hub, along major road networks, and in proximity to open space features.
-A range of housing types will be accommodated to provide housing choice to a diverse population and people at varying stages of life.
+Within the Community A area, the majority of the medium and high-density development is anticipated to be located in the Neighbourhood Hub, along major road networks, and in proximity to open space features.
+A range of housing types will be accommodated to provide housing choice to a diverse population at various stages of life.